 Shoot in RAW Format

-Digital cameras give you the option to shoot in JPEG and RAW format.
+Digital cameras give you the option to shoot in JPEG and RAW formats.
 JPEG files are much smaller in size as they only contain the surface layer of photograph data and detail.

 Generally, JPEGs are much harder to edit and correct in editing software.